mikekitckchan/techblog/_posts/2019-08-28-bootstrap-tutorial .md

 So, I made two rows and two columns, each column occupies around 1/4 of the screen's width.

-### 2.2 Making Grid with Container

-However, the example above doesn't look and In Bootstrap, you can put everything into a container for easy management.
+However, the example above doesn't look nice as everything is aligned top and left.
+In Bootstrap, you can put everything into a container for easy management.
 Using the previous example, you can amend slightly like below:

 ```html
 <body>